 7 Tips for Dating With Social Anxiety

 Social anxiety often comes from undesirable social situations where flaws are emphasized, causing hyperfocus on avoiding these painful moments.
-Challenging your present anxiety is very challenging but can also prove to help you engage with the present moment as opposed to the present moment influenced/filtered through the past.
-Reducing anxiety helps you see the present moment for what it is instead of what you hope it to be or are avoiding it becoming.
+Challenging your present anxiety can be difficult but can also help you engage with the present moment instead of negative thoughts from the past or about the future.
+There are many strategies that can be used to overcome social anxiety and allow you to enjoy the experience of dating.

 Here are seven tips for dating with social anxiety: